 So this article is based on research, just so you know 😉

-Before we start, I would like to add that miniaturists specialized in making mini food, don’t use a lot of clay, so it tends to dry out pretty quickly.
+Before we start, I would like to add that miniaturists specialize in making mini food, and don’t use a lot of clay, so it tends to dry out pretty quickly.

 You can solve this problem by using Sculpey clay softener, but do try to warm up the clay with your hands first and see if that works!

-- 1. The most easy way of making miniature food would be to buy and use molds.
+- 1. The easiest way of making miniature food would be to buy and use molds.
 They save you time and let you copy something really quickly and on top of that, these are reusable.

 You can then fill them up with liquid polymer clay, shape your miniatures and just finish them up by painting them.

-- 2. Or you could make your own molds, if there is a line of certain miniature food types that you DIY craft a lot. (some miniaturists are specialised in cakes or cheese, for example).
+- 2. Or you could make your own molds, if there is a line of certain miniature food types that you DIY craft a lot. (some miniaturists are specialized in cakes or cheese, for example).

 The video below, is an example of how someone makes her own miniature silicone molds.